-The Curiosity rover finds that ancient Mars had the right chemistry to support living microbes.
-Curiosity finds sulfur, nitrogen, oxygen, phosphorus and carbon—key ingredients necessary for life—in the powder sample drilled from the "Sheepbed" mudstone in Yellowknife Bay.
+The Curiosity rover found that ancient Mars had the right chemistry to support living microbes.
+Curiosity found sulfur, nitrogen, oxygen, phosphorus and carbon-- key ingredients necessary for life--in the powder sample drilled from the "Sheepbed" mudstone in Yellowknife Bay.
 The sample also reveals clay minerals and not too much salt, which suggests fresh, possibly drinkable water once flowed there.

-Organic molecules are the building blocks of life, and they were discovered on Mars after a long search by the Sample Analysis at Mars (SAM) instrument in a powdered rock sample from the "Sheepbed" mudstone in "Yellowknife Bay."
+Organic molecules are the building blocks of life, and they were discovered on Mars after a long search by the Sample Analysis at Mars (SAM) instrument in several samples drilled from Mount Sharp and the surrounding plains.
 The finding doesn't necessarily mean there is past or present life on Mars, but it shows that raw ingredients existed for life to get started there at one time.
 It also means that ancient organic materials can be preserved for us to recognize and study today.

-During her trip to Mars, Curiosity experienced radiation levels exceeding NASA's career limit for astronauts.
+During her trip to Mars, Curiosity experienced radiation levels that would exceed NASA's career limit for astronauts, if left unshielded.
 The Radiation Assessment Detector (RAD) instrument on Curiosity found that two forms of radiation pose potential health risks to astronauts in deep space.
 One is galactic cosmic rays (GCRs), particles caused by supernova explosions and other high-energy events outside the solar system.
 The other is solar energetic particles (SEPs) associated with solar flares and coronal mass ejections from the sun.
 NASA will use Curiosity's data to design missions to be safe for human explorers.

 The SAM instrument suite has found Mars' present atmosphere to be enriched in the heavier forms (isotopes) of hydrogen, carbon, and argon.
 These measurements indicate that Mars has lost much of its original atmosphere and inventory of water.
 This loss occurred to space through the top of the atmosphere, a process currently being observed by the MAVEN orbiter.